-Steal ideas for your master from the most stylish bedrooms of the West
+Steal ideas for your main bedroom from the most stylish bedrooms of the West.

 1 of 10Thomas J. Story

 The bedroom should be two things: luxurious and serene.
 Our 2014 L.A.
 Idea House fulfills both with its spare color palette and bold furnishings.
 A large bedside plant adds an earthy element, while the faceted light fixture and velvet wingback contribute a finer elegance.